 While there are many important characteristics of a successful presentation such as using the correct body language, delivery strategies and presentation language, the effective use of visual aids is probably one of the most integral parts of the formal presentation process.
 In academic contexts especially, it’s important that the presenter is accurate, concise, consistent and well-prepared – which are characteristics that may only be possible through the experienced use of visual aids.
 In truth, the audience will not only be expecting visual aids during an academic presentation, but they will be expecting those visual aids to be used both professionally and with clarity and confidence.

 What makes a presentation effective/ineffective?

-While there are other visual aids to choose from, the focus of this short course will be specifically about using PowerPoint presentations as these are the most complex.
-As will be discussed in much more detail in Lessons 2 and 3, there are seven rules that should be followed as well as seven errors that should be avoided when creating effective PowerPoint presentations:
+While there are other visual aids to choose from, the focus of this short reader will be specifically about using PowerPoint presentations as these are the most complex.
+As will be discussed in much more detail in Chapters 2 and 3, there are seven rules that should be followed as well as seven errors that should be avoided when creating effective PowerPoint presentations: